 Current Research and Scholarly Interests My clinical interests involve inpatient and outpatient care of patients with neurovascular diseases, mostly ischemic and hemorrhagic stroke.
 I have a particular interest in cervical artery dissection, non-atherosclerotic vasculopathies, and stroke in the young.

 Professor (Research) of Neurosurgery and, by courtesy, of Neurology

-Current Research and Scholarly Interests The ultimate goal of the Shamloo laboratory is to rapidly advance our understanding of brain function at the molecular, cellular, circuit and behavioral levels, and to elucidate the pathological process underlying malfunction of the nervous system following injury and neurologic disorders such as stroke, Alzheimers disease and autism.
-I aim to study the process leading to functional and behavioral malfunction in these disorders, focusing on a set of target genes/proteins.
+Current Research and Scholarly Interests The ultimate goal of the Shamloo laboratory is to rapidly advance our understanding of brain function at the molecular, cellular, circuit and behavioral levels, and to elucidate the pathological process underlying malfunction of the nervous system following injury and neurologic disorders such as stroke, Alzheimer's disease, Parkinson’s disease, and autism.
+We have been focusing on the noradrenergic system and approaches leading to restoration of brain adrenergic signaling in these disorders.

 Lawrence Shuer, MD

 Professor of Neurosurgery at the Stanford University Medical Center

 Current Research and Scholarly Interests I have clinical research interests in the surgical treatment of epilepsy.
 I am also interested in new developments in the treatment of craniosynostosis a congenital abnormality of infant's skulls

 Current Research and Scholarly Interests Age-related changes in the blood-brain barrier (BBB)and on CSF dynsmics decrease the clearance of toxic metabolites, such as amyloid beta peptides (A-betas), from the brain.
 I am studing the effects of aging and hydrocephalus on the BBB receptors that transport A-betas and on the formation and bulk flow of CSF.

 Harminder Singh, M.D.

 Clinical Associate Professor, Neurosurgery